Covid 19 coronavirus: 'Desperate' GPs fear they can't stay open due to spiralling costs

 The Ministry of Health is meeting this afternoon with the General Practice Leaders' Forum, which includes GPNZ, NZ Medical Association representatives, the Primary Health alliance, the New Zealand Nurses Organisation, the Royal New Zealand College of General Practitioners (RNZCGP), Primary Health Alliance and the Rural GP Network.

-RNZCGP medical director Dr Brian Betty said cashflow had dropped significantly across the sector after the college called for general practices to move to 70 per cent virtual consulting one week ago.
+RNZCGP medical director Dr Bryan Betty said cashflow had dropped significantly across the sector after the college called for general practices to move to 70 per cent virtual consulting one week ago.

 Around 1000 practices changed things in 24-48 hours, which Betty said made him incredibly proud.

 But it has also had severe repercussions for some in the sector.
 Between 30-40 per cent of general practice income is from co-payments from patients, Betty said.
-Much of that money wasn't coming in now and it was crucial GPs received immediate support from the Ministry of Health and the Government, he said.
+Much of that money wasn't coming in now and it was crucial GPs received immediate support from the Ministry of Health and the Government.

 General practices were the essential service on the frontline in fighting Covid-19, Betty said.